sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 Authorisation
 =============

 Rclone needs some variables set in order to work.
-You can set these in a **.rclone.conf** file in your home directory.
+You can set these in the **rclone.conf** file.
 This file can have the following contents:

 .. code-block:: console